andrewdotn/crk-db/README.md

 4. create the **sqlite3** database
 5. create the **FST** LEXC files

-## Styleguide
+## Style Guide

-Please see the [styleguide](./styleguide.md) (with glossary) for documentation of the lexicographical conventions used in this database.
+Please see the [style guide](./style guide.md) (with glossary) for documentation of the lexicographical conventions used in this database.

 <!-- Links -->
 [ALTLab]:     https://github.com/UAlbertaALTLab